Rankings

 Limitations of rankings

-Besides attracting a great deal of interest, university rankings have also been criticised.
+Besides attracting a great deal of interest, university rankings have also been criticized.
 For example, they pay (too) little attention to the multifaceted performance of a university that is active in a large number of fields; it is, after all, difficult to sum up such performance in a single mark or figure.
 As a result, the rankings are comparing apples and oranges.
 Another criticism is that universities specialising in the social sciences or humanities are at a disadvantage when the indicators consist of publications and citations; these are relevant mainly in the hard sciences, with their tradition of publishing in scientific journals.
 The size of a university can also influence its standing, especially if the ranking does not correct for size.

 Another criticism is that the universities’ standings are influenced by the way in which the ranking is compiled (what data are used and to what extent are they comparable?) and the combination of indicators used.
 Changes in methodology also mean that a university may move up or down a ranking from year to year, even if nothing demonstrable has changed at the university itself.
 This means that comparisons over time bear little relation to the real-world situation (European University Association, 2013).
 If a university drops down in a ranking from one year to the next, this does not necessarily mean that its performance has deteriorated.
 In addition, the scores within a group of universities may be very close, with only marginal differences between them.
 Small changes in scores will move those universities up several notches in the next ranking.
 That is why the ARWU only works with groups of universities below the top 100.